top of page

 But the honest answer is: no, we don’t.

 In this blog, we’ll break down the pros and cons of metal vs asphalt roofs, explain why metal roofing is often oversold, and help you determine what roofing system truly delivers the best return on your investment.
 We’re not here to bash metal roofing.
-It has its place.
-But for most homes in Wisconsin, it’s not the smartest investment, and we won’t sell you something that doesn’t make financial sense.
+It has its place!
+But for most homes in Wisconsin, it’s not the smartest investment, and at Sun Vault Roofing, we don't try to upsell you something that doesn’t make financial sense.

 Grey metal roof pictured against a blue sky

 Let’s run the numbers.
-Metal roofs are durable, can look sharp, and might last a long time.
+Metal roofs are durable, can look sharp, and may last a long time.
 But they just don’t make financial sense for most Wisconsin homeowners.

 Let’s compare two hypothetical options: